center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-2.rst

 Throughout this section, we break down each type of observed behavior and demonstrate how to use the TTPs describing this behavior in your attack tree.
 We will continue to use AMPS in all examples.

 Multiple technology platforms were identified in our attack tree.
-For the purposes of this paper, however, we will only be using observed TTPs related to the cloud platform (Azure) branch of the attack tree.
+For the purposes of this project, however, we will only be using observed TTPs related to the cloud platform (Azure) branch of the attack tree.

 As we walk through this section and explain how to generate TTPs from each of the four types of observed behaviors above, we will start to compile a consolidated list of TTPs pertinent to branches of our tree (in this case the Azure branch).
 These TTPs will be compiled in the form of ATT&CK Navigator Layers.
 The figure below shows the process of stacking the multiple ATT&CK Navigator Layers derived from each category of data.
 The information gathered in this section will also support scoring in the following section.